zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab4.md

 ## **Step 1**:	Access to Goldengate Microservices instance

 After successful creating extract processes, now it is time to explore your GG Microservices server.
-Let's make console connection to microservice, copy ip address of "OGG_Microservices_Public_ip" from your note and connect using:
+Let's make console connection to microservice, copy ip address of `OGG_Microservices_Public_ip` from your note and connect using:

 **`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**